 © 2005-2014 Places of Value Inc. All Rights Reserved.
 Reproduction without permission prohibited.

-Greensboro.
-NC is an up and coming area where things are still affordable.
-It is well located on Route 85 which continues to be a major growth factor in that area making it a best place to live in North Carolina.
+Greensboro NC is an up and coming area where things are still affordable.
+It is well located on Route 85.
+Which continues to be a major growth factor in that area.
+Making Greensboro and easy pick for the list of best places to live in North Carolina.

 Check out Reidsville just north of Greensboro.
 The outlying areas of moderately sized metro areas are very affordable.

 God Bless and See You in the Carolinas, Bob

 If your Piedmont best places to live in North Carolina must be near a metropolitan area, then I assume you’re speaking of the Charlotte and Raleigh areas.
 I would suggest you also consider the Coastal best place to live in North Carolina of Wilmington.
 And the best place to live in the North Carolina Mountains of Asheville.

 You might find, even though Wilmington and Asheville are not as big as Charlotte and Raleigh, there are other factors to consider.
 In each case tourism, a University, a major employer, other towns close by, etc. give the area a much bigger feeling and draw.

 And they can have all the services you’re looking for, without needing to have millions of people.